 Wright is well-known for his period adaptations of Austen (Pride and Prejudice) and the Austen-esque (Atonement).
 Yet he was in retrospect as wrong for Cyrano as Michael Bay would be wrong for James Bond.
 They appear to contain the same action, yet produce none of the right feeling.
 He and Schmidt interpreted it as a sentimental work, losing most of the comedy (therefore, most of the tragedy).
 Focusing solely on the romantic premise while draining the spectacle of any risks or emotional extremes, great words become Hallmark proclamations.
 They sterilized Cyrano’s prideful ire (even the scene where he puffs up in defense of his soul against a profiteering poetry editor is gone).
 All that’s left is the lack of self-belief of a beautiful yet troubled man as he hopes to impress a righteous yet demanding lady.

 Even gifting Roxanne with more agency (she becomes a nurse for wounded veterans in this version) hits the wrong note despite theoretically being a worthy improvement.
 In the play, it was her sincerity that made Cyrano’s devotion to her so tragically ironic in comparison to his intellectual chaos.
 For Bennett’s version, an increase in agency backfires because Roxanne seems more demanding, more aware, and thus less likely to be deceived.
 Her increased intellect makes her more painfully compatible with Cyrano, creating a sadder but less ironic dynamic.
 It doesn't thwart their love, but it skews what it means.
 And she's not the only personality whose changes add conflict instead of clarity.
-Recast as a black man, Christian appears to have a different dynamic with Cyrano, especially in the context of this period, being called "inarticulate" as his commanding officer writes his letters for him.
-It's uncomfortable on closer inspection, yet the screenplay doesn't have a clue.
+Recast as a black man, Christian's dynamic with other characters clashes with the truths of the period.
+Being called "inarticulate" as his commanding officer writes his letters for him is one thing, but it's worse with Roxanne.
+Christian no longer seems like the painfully average man of the times but rather something "exciting" and different for an upper-class woman of the period to invite into her bed.
+It's uncomfortable to inspect this change from within the film's setting, yet the screenplay doesn't have a clue.

 Cyrano is not the first modern adaptation to mistake personal affirmations for improvements to the meta.
 What they forget is that characters rely on their natures to complete their story, even flawed ones, even those that seem like they could be "improved" for the tastes of a new era with the right intentions.
 The film even changes Cyrano’s final injury from a useless (therefore, ironic) blow to the head to a war wound received nobly, helped along by his self-administered starvation.
 It once again confuses protecting a character’s virtues with improving their value to the story.
 It is automatic, even implicit, to pity this Cyrano.
-Nothing worse could be done to him than that.
+What could be a worse fate for him than that?

 The lackeys in the play who smacked his head and caused him to die unrequited (nearly) gave him the better deal because they still couldn’t take his panache.
 The lackeys in the writer’s room of this version in having twice the sympathy arrived at twice the cruelty.
 They left him with nothing.